shuheikurita/shuheikurita.github.io/_pages/about.md

 <!--# Shuhei Kurita ( ja: 栗田修平 )-->

 ## <span style='color: 	navy;'>Bio</span>
-I'm a researcher in RIKEN AIP and JST PRESTO.
+I'm a assistant professor in National Institute of Informatics.
 My research interests include natural language processing/understanding (NLP/NLU) with machine learning approaches, deep reinforcement learning (DRL), neuroscience, and statistical/computational physics.
 Currently, I have a keen interest in developing models with real world understandings such as the [*vision-and-language navigation*](https://bringmeaspoon.org/) task with [a language-generation model](https://github.com/shuheikurita/glgp) and 3D world understanding such as [ScanQA](https://arxiv.org/abs/2112.10482) dataset.<br>
 Ph.D. of Informatics (Kyoto University) in March 2019.

 <p>